Brown-University-Library/bdr_uploader_hub_project/oclc_fastapi_implementation_plan.md

 ## Design overview
 - Keep the visible input as the authoritative form field (`#id_keywords`).
-- Add a hidden input `name="q"` used only for the suggest endpoint; update it on every keystroke to the last segment of `#id_keywords`.
+- Add a hidden input `name="q"` used only for the suggest endpoint; keep it in sync with the last segment of `#id_keywords`, but trigger network requests only after a debounce (e.g., 300–400 ms of inactivity) and when the segment length meets a minimum (e.g., 2+ chars).
 - Trigger htmx requests on input with a debounce.
 Use `hx-sync="this:replace"` to abort in-flight requests.
 - Restrict params to only `q` for the suggest endpoint via `hx-params`.
 - Render results into a dedicated suggestions container below the field.